 Do dormant companies need to file tax returns?

-If your company remains dormant for any length of time, you have to inform HMRC that you’ll no longer be trading.
+If your company remains dormant for any time, you must inform HMRC that you’ll no longer be trading.
 You don’t need to pay Corporation Tax or file another Company Tax Return.
 You should meet the accounting and filing obligations to complete the annual tax returns even if you have no tax liabilities.

 What are the statutory requirements of a dormant company?

 You must file annual accounts and an Annual Confirmation Statement to Companies House and provide a balance sheet and notes about the accounts.
-It will have a deadline for filing no later than 9 months after the end of your accounting reference date (ARD).
+It will have a deadline for filing no later than 9 months after your accounting reference date (ARD) ends.
 You must file the annual accounts no later than 12 months after your accounting period ends.
 You can report changes to registered company details, and keeping company records up to date on the Companies Register.

 How to make a dormant company active?

 If your dormant company becomes active, you’ll need to notify HMRC within the first three months that you have started trading.
-The accounts should be submitted to Companies House no later than nine months after the end of your company’s financial year.
+The accounts should be submitted to Companies House no later than nine months after your company’s financial year ends.
 You have to settle the corporation tax within 9 months and one day after the end of the accounting period.

 Need to file dormant company accounts?